chriswendt/ietf/draft-wendt-modern-drip.md

 	- not propagate any incoming key-value data
 	- not update any incoming key-value data
 	- continue to send the periodic heartbeat requests to its peer nodes.
 If any one responds with 200 OK, then the node will move its state to "synchronizing" and will re-synchronize its data with any active peer node as detailed in section 4.6
-- In addition, any one or more peer nodes that cannot be reached or did not respond with 200 OK should not be used to propagate key-value data until it responds (with 200 OK) to the watchdog request.
+- In addition, any one or more peer nodes that cannot be reached or did not respond with 200 OK should not be used to propagate key-value data until it responds (with 200 OK) to the heartbeat request.

 #### 4.7.1 API - POST /heartbeat/node/:nodeid